Nada Yoga – outer and inner

 In the various dimensions of existence, different sounds are heard.
 First, there are the physical sounds.
 Then, when the consciousness becomes fine and transcends the physical plane, it comes into contact with the fine sounds, which arise with the movement of the prana or the vital energy in the body.

 The whole range of human consciousness can be divided into three, or subdivided into five parts.

 The conscious area is made up of Anna-Maya-Kosha and Prana-Maya-Kosha, two ‘bodies’ which exist respectively as physical matter, the ‘food’ dimension; and as Prana, the energy dimension.

-The personality's other sphere is made up of Mano-Maya-Kosha and Vigyan-Maya-Kosha, mainly mental and astral material, the conscious mind and the dream dimension.
+The personality’s other sphere is made up of Mano-Maya-Kosha and Vigyana-Maya-Kosha, mainly mental and astral material, the conscious mind, and the intuitive mind or the dream dimension.

 The third area of consciousness is Ananda-Maya-Kosha, which is a ‘body’, a dimension, a ‘veil’ – Kosha – a state full of bliss.

-When you practice Nada Yoga, the sounds appear in accordance with the connection between the mind and the other areas of consciousness.
+When you practise Nada Yoga, the sounds appear in accordance with the connection between the mind and the other areas of consciousness.

 Consciousness can, for example, linger in the physical body and, when the ears are closed, the sounds or vibrations that come from the heart, the lungs, the brain, the blood circulation and the different metabolic processes taking place in the body, can be heard.

 If the consciousness lingers in Prana Maya Kosha – the vital energy – and has merged with it, then Nada will be heard as a flute among many other sounds.